houkiboshi-fabric/contents/README.md

   - All properties of schemas named `*_id` or `*_ids` have enum that are ids collected from actual dataset.
 So you can use auto-complete with ids in your editor like Visual Studio Code.
+  - Generate default snippets from examples for Visual Studio Code

 ```console
 yarn build-schemas